grishavanika/grishavanika.github.io/cpp_tips_tricks_quirks.md

 [TODO]{.mark}

-- initializer list crap (no move only)
 - std::function crap (no move only)
 - non-trivial types in union
 - no capture needed for globals/const for lambda
-- operator-> and non pointer return type recursion
 - overload struct for variant visit (inherit from lambda)
 - map and modifying keys ub
 - picewise construct